 “Shine 2 would not be what it is without this processor,” said Steve Diamond, VP of Hardware Engineering at Misfit.
 “It allowed us to focus less on power optimization and more building a next-generation product with the same great battery life.”

-Ambiq Micro’s interim CEO, Mike Noonen, said: “The selection by a major wearable electronics leader such as Misfit to use the Apollo microcontroller is a significant endorsement of our unique production ready technology and our ability to work closely with world-class consumer companies.
-The Ambiq Micro team is thrilled that our order of magnitude low power advantage is used so effectively in the Shine 2.”
+Ambiq’s interim CEO, Mike Noonen, said: “The selection by a major wearable electronics leader such as Misfit to use the Apollo SoC is a significant endorsement of our unique production ready technology and our ability to work closely with world-class consumer companies.
+The Ambiq team is thrilled that our order of magnitude low power advantage is used so effectively in the Shine 2.”

-Based on the 32-bit ARM® Cortex-M4 with FPU, in real-world applications the Apollo MCU delivers typically 5 to 10 times lower energy consumption than other competitive MCUs.
+Based on the 32-bit Arm® Cortex®-M4 with FPU, in real-world applications the Apollo SoC delivers typically 5 to 10 times lower energy consumption than other competitive SoCs.
 This high level of performance per watt can mean significantly extended battery life, the use of smaller or fewer batteries, and/or the ability to add new features not previously possible.
 These benefits are critically important for wearable electronics and other battery-powered applications.

-The dramatic reduction in energy consumption is achieved using Ambiq’s patented Subthreshold Power Optimized Technology (SPOT™) platform.
-In addition, the Apollo MCU offers best-in-class power consumption numbers in both active-mode and sleep-mode—a capability that is unique in the industry.
-The Apollo MCU consumes an industry-leading 34µA/MHz when executing instructions from flash memory and features sleep-mode currents as low as 140nA.
+The dramatic reduction in energy consumption is achieved using Ambiq’s patented Subthreshold Power Optimized Technology (SPOT®) platform.
+In addition, the Apollo SoC offers best-in-class power consumption numbers in both active-mode and sleep-mode—a capability that is unique in the industry.
+The Apollo SoC consumes an industry-leading 34µA/MHz when executing instructions from flash memory and features sleep-mode currents as low as 140nA.